ctu-mrs/ctu-mrs.github.io/docs/system/custom_configs.md

 There are many configuration files _baked_ in the [mrs_uav_core](https://github.com/ctu-mrs/mrs_uav_core) and other packages of the system.
 They contain many options for modifying the behavior of the system and users are **encouraged** to configure the system to their needs.
-In this tutorial, we provide an efficient way ho customize the configuration **without the need to change** any files withing the installed system.
+In this tutorial, we provide an efficient way ho customize the configuration **without the need to change** any files within the installed system.

 ## The concept of a _custom config_ file